Victoria Village

-Victoria Village, sometimes referred to as Sloane (after the main street within the area), is a neighbourhood in the city of Toronto, Ontario, Canada bounded on the west by the Don Valley, on the north by Lawrence Avenue East, on the east by Victoria Park Avenue, and on the south by Eglinton Avenue East, although there is a small area south of Eglinton to Sunrise Avenue that is sometimes included.
+Victoria Village, is a neighbourhood in the city of Toronto, Ontario, Canada bounded on the west by the Don Valley, on the north by Lawrence Avenue East, on the east by Victoria Park Avenue, and on the south by Eglinton Avenue East.
 It is located in the southeast of the former city of North York.
+Prior to amalgamation, Victoria Village sat at the boundaries of Scarborough, where the west side of Victoria Park Avenue was considered North York, the east side of Victoria Park was Scarborough and south of Eglinton seen as East York.
+For this reason, the three municipalities were connected at the intersection of Eglinton and Victoria Park and O'Connor and Victoria Park.
 Its population is diverse in ancestral backgrounds with a larger proportion of South Americans than most of the city.

 History

 Much of the neighbourhood was originally owned by the Herron family, who operated an orchard on the property.
 Many apple trees can still be found in the neighbourhood.
 The area was developed in the 1950s by a group of investors led by Progressive Conservative MP Robert Henry McGregor.

 Historically the area was served by Herron Valley Junior High School, now closed.
 The name Herron Valley comes from the Herron family who historically owned land in the area.
 The original home is still standing and is located on Woodthorpe Road close to Victoria Park Avenue.
 There remain stands of apple trees (now wild) in the valley area near Anewen Drive and Sweeney Drive, which are remnants of orchards that were once owned by the Herron family.